Dutch East Indies: Economy

-The colonial exploitation of Indonesia's wealth contributed to the industrialisation of the Netherlands, while simultaneously laying the foundation for the industrialisation of Indonesia.
+The colonial exploitation of Indonesia's population and wealth contributed to the industrialisation of the Netherlands, while simultaneously laying the foundation for the industrialisation of Indonesia.
 The Dutch introduced coffee, tea, cacao, tobacco and rubber, and large expanses of Java became plantations cultivated by Javanese peasants, collected by Chinese intermediaries, and sold on overseas markets by European merchants.
 In the late 19th century economic growth was based on heavy world demand for tea, coffee and cinchona.
 The government invested heavily in a railroad network (150 mi long in 1873, 1200 mi in 1900), as well as telegraph lines, and entrepreneurs opened banks, shops and newspapers.
 The Dutch East Indies produced most of the world's supply of quinine and pepper, over a third of its rubber, a quarter of its coconut products, and a fifth of its tea, sugar, coffee and oil.
 The profit from the Dutch East Indies made the Netherlands one of the world's most significant colonial powers.
 The Koninklijke Paketvaart-Maatschappij shipping line supported the unification of the colonial economy and brought inter-island shipping through to Batavia, rather than through Singapore, thus focusing more economic activity on Java.

 The worldwide recession of the late 1880s and early 1890s saw the commodity prices on which the colony depended collapse.
 Journalists and civil servants observed that the majority of the Indies population were no better off than under the previous regulated Cultivation System economy and tens of thousands starved.
 Commodity prices recovered from the recession, leading to increased investment in the colony.
 The sugar, tin, copra and coffee trade on which the colony had been built thrived, and rubber, tobacco, tea and oil also became principal exports.
 Political reform increased the autonomy of the local colonial administration, moving away from central control from the Netherlands, whilst power was also diverted from the central Batavia government to more localised governing units.

 The world economy recovered in the late 1890s and prosperity returned.
 Foreign investment, especially by the British, were encouraged.
 By 1900, foreign-held assets in the Netherlands Indies totalled about 750 million guilders ($300 million), mostly in Java.